Difference between SOAP an REST APIs

 SOAP and REST – both provide support for building SOA-based applications.
 The choice of which one to use – largely depends on what really is required, from the business and an architectural point of view.

-By looking at both their strengths and weakness in certain environments, as well as understanding your own project scope, you can make the most informed decision.
+By looking at both their strengths and weaknesses in certain environments, as well as understanding your own project scope, you can make the most informed decision.

 Comparison of SOAP and REST APIs